Thousands of creative leaders manage their agencies with Workamajig.

 Large agencies with diverse teams and processes benefit the most from Integrated Project Management.
 It works best for complex creative projects where you need resources from multiple teams and departments to interface with each other.

-PRiSM (Projects integration Sustainable Methods) is a project management methodology developed by Green Project Management (GPM) Global.
+PRiSM (Projects Integration Sustainable Methods) is a project management methodology developed by Green Project Management (GPM) Global.

 As hinted by the creator's name, the PRiSM approach focuses on accounting for and minimizing adverse environmental impacts of the project.
 It is different from traditional methodologies in that it extends beyond the end of the project.
 Instead, it factors in the entire lifecycle of the project post-delivery to maximize sustainability.